 Depositphotos has already been localized into twenty languages.
 The photo bank team decided to move to an automated translation system about two years ago.
 Since then five internal projects have been managed using Lokalise: the website itself, photo bank mobile apps, the Crello online graphical editor, the Lightfield photo studio portal and social media publications.

-Before going over to Lokalise, the team used an SQL database that had grown to include 120,000 keys.
+Before switching to Lokalise, the team used an SQL database that had grown to include 120,000 keys.
 Many of them were no longer required.
 However, they could not be deleted: separating the keys that were still needed from the ones that were not was an unmanageable task.

 Tatiana Grebenyuk notes that Depositphotos went over to Lokalise in the hope that it would make the localization procedure simpler, faster and more efficient for all participants.
 Today, when translators have access to the localization system without there being any risk they will accidentally “break” it, work has become much easier for everyone: localizers, developers, and translators.